andre-maree/Trax-SQL-Audit/README.md

 ### High Level Cost Benefit Analysis:

-It is not straight-forward to compare Azure Table Storage vs SQL Azure data at rest costs.
+It is not straight-forward to compare Azure Table Storage to SQL Azure data at rest costs.
 A reasonable cost for SQL Azure can be $5 per gig per month.
 A reasonable cost for Azure Table Storage can be 5c per gig per month.
 It is not unreasonable to estimate that Azure Table Storage cost is about a 100 times cheaper than SQL Azure for data at rest.
 It is very safe to assume that there is a massive price advantage for data at rest for Azure Table Storage, for any logical comparisons with different factors and features enabled that effects pricing.

 ### Reliability: